koladev32/drf-simple-apikey/docs/analytics.rst

        INSTALLED_APPS = (
            ...
            "rest_framework",
-           "drf-apikey",
+           "drf-simple-apikey",
-           "drf-apikey.analytics",  # Ensure this app is added )
+           "drf-simple-apikey.analytics",  # Ensure this app is added )

 2. Add the `ApiKeyAnalyticsMiddleware` to the `MIDDLEWARE` settings in your Django configuration.